uwcartlab/webmapping/Chapter06/readme.md

 	    height: auto;
     }

-Lastly, make sure you add the event listeners for your slider and step buttons **after** adding the controls- otherwise you're trying to attach listeners with to HTML elements that have not been created yet.
+Lastly, make sure you add the event listeners for your slider and step buttons **after** adding the controls; otherwise you are trying to attach listeners with to HTML elements that have not been created yet.

     	onAdd: function (){
     		//adding slider and step buttons